AmalIrfan/linux_stdio/README.md

-# C with standard library
+# C without standard library

 This project tries to work with the **Linux** kernel directly.